 The following course numbers are used University-wide.
 Curriculum approval is not required to offer the following types of courses.

 X69 Internship – course designed to provide practical participation under professional supervision in selected situations to gain experience in the application of concepts, principles and theories related to the student’s area of specialization.
 1-12 credits.

+X89 Learning Assistant Program Seminar – course designed for students who are either currently serving as a Learning Assistant (LA) or are planning on applying to become a LA in the future.
+Seminar topics support and facilitate active learning by the students in their assignments.
+1 credit.

 X90 Topics – (Special Topics: [name determined by department]; may be repeated when the topic changes.)
 Topics courses, under the same title, may be offered for a maximum of three semesters before formal approval is required, at which time the course must be reported through the University curriculum approval process.
 1-5 credits.